 Q3: When did you write your first book?

 A: My first manuscript is unpublished and written in my late teens.
 I hope to one day pull it out and fix it up as it basically reeks of my cluelessness about the craft at the time.
 But it did show me I could go the distance and write an entire book.

 The manuscript which eventually did get published was my second one and came indirectly from my husband.
 He created a world and characters for a role playing campaign in a fictional Japan that I fell in love with.
 I liked the characters and the idea of them so much I just had to use them to tell a story.
 And so “In the Service of the Samurai” was born.
-I was in my mid twenties at the time.
-Thought I didn’t actually get to publish it till several years later.
+I was in my mid-twenties at the time.
+Though I didn’t actually get to publish it till several years later.

 Q4: How many books have you written?
 Do you have a favorite?